OldChris/RPI_Wifi_AP_to_LAN/README.md

 ## How does it work?
-RPI_Wifi_AP_to_LAN makes a connection with the Wifi AP of the neighbour (we assume it has Internet connection) This should be a so-called Guest AP with no access to neighbour's LAN, only connection to Internet
+RPI_Wifi_AP_to_LAN makes a connection with the Wifi AP of the neighbour (we assume it has Internet connection) This should be a so-called Guest AP with no access to neighbour's LAN, only connection to Internet It also create a network with DHCP on the Ethernet port (RJ45) of the Raspberry Pi.
+Traffic from the ethernet port is forwarded to Wifi vice versa, so all computers will have Internet connection via the Raspberry Pi.

 Prepare yourself:
 * Discus fail-over scenario with neighbour and agree